cyberbotics/webots/docs/guide/web-simulation.md

 If the application requires individual access and authentication, then these additional parameters are available:
 * `webots.User1Id`: id of the main user (integer value > 0).
 If 0 or unset, the user is not logged in.
 * `webots.User1Name`: user name of the main user.
-* `webots.User1Authentication`: password or authentication for the main user.
+* `webots.User1Authentication`: password hash or authentication data for the main user.
 Empty or unset if user not authenticated.
 * `webots.User2Id`: id of the secondary user, used for example in case of a soccer match between two different users.
 0 or unset if not used.
 * `webots.User2Name`: user name of the secondary user.